An opinion from a longtime fan and (amateur) musician ...

 Conclusion: The best television history of jazz that you're likely to find

-Bottom line, this series is the best television history of jazz music that you're ever likely to see, since it uses the old photographs and video footage to tell the story of the music; but the most important strength of this series may be the insight it gives into the music itself, and the countless examples and analyses that it uses to narrate, explain, and actually play various genres of the music as it was performed by the musicians of that time - fresh and new every time, with deep wells of creative energy that brim with human life and human stories.
+Bottom line, this series is the best television history of jazz music that you're ever likely to see, since it uses the old photographs and video footage to tell the story of the music.
+But the most important strength of this series may be the insight it gives into the music itself, and the countless examples and analyses that it uses to narrate, explain, and actually play various genres of the music as it was performed by the musicians of that time.
+The music is fresh and new every time, with deep wells of creative energy that brim with human life and human stories.

 DVD at Amazon